 Application Instructions & Financial Aid Information

 The 2015 Summer Course Application Form, along with complete instructions, can be found here.
-Please download the form to your computer (e.g., save it to your desktop), complete it, save it, and send it along with all supporting documents listed on the application to email@example.com by April 17, 2015 in order to receive full consideration.
+Please download the form to your computer (e.g., save it to your desktop), complete it, save it, and send it along with all supporting documents listed on the application to firstname.lastname@example.org by April 30, 2015 (note extended application deadline!) in order to receive full consideration.
 Late applications will be considered until the courses are full.
 Forms filled out in browser mode (i.e., in preview) may not save appropriately.

 Limited partial scholarships are available for summer course tuition; we do not award scholarships toward travel.
 To apply for a scholarship please fill out the appropriate section at the end of the application form and submit a statement of need along with the core application documents.
 For information about scholarships to attend summer courses at BIOS, please visit the Undergraduate Scholarships page.
 Dalhousie students may apply for scholarships to attend BIOS summer courses through the Dalhousie-BIOS Experiential Learning Fund; please refer to the Dalhousie-BIOS Application for Undergraduate Scholarships for the deadline, more information and how to apply.